michaelhyi/personal-website/SETUP.md

 5. Install dependencies and run the projects.

-> Alternatively, you can run `sh clean-install-deps.sh` to verify npm cache and clean the apps prior to installing dependencies.
+> Alternatively, you can run `sh clean-setup.sh` to verify npm cache and clean the apps prior to installing dependencies.
 > Open three terminal instances.
 Follow the below code blocks to run each app.

 ```shell